-The capacities of sanitation experts and specialists from water supply companies in Jordan are improved.
+To improve the capacities of sanitation experts and specialists from water supply companies in Jordan.

 The project supports the Jordanian Vocational Training Corporation in creating training courses for semi-skilled and qualified sanitation specialists.
 These are aimed at men and women from both Jordan and Syria in the governorates of Amman and Irbid.
 These sanitation system specialists also receive advice on how to improve their employment prospects and potential income.
 The trained workers ensure efficient maintenance and repair of sanitary installations in households, thereby reducing water losses.